 - Annual automatic price increases

-CASE STUDY: Hotel Reduces Waste Costs By Understanding Bill and Taking Advantage of Waste Pricing Structure
+CASE STUDY: Hotel Reduces Waste Management Costs By Understanding Waste Bill and Taking Advantage of Waste Pricing Structure

-It is often harder to get price adjustments if they are baked into your contact, so remember to review your invoices (see above) as well as contract terms before renewing or signing a new contract.
+It is often harder to get price adjustments if they are baked into your waste management contact, so remember to review your waste hauler contract terms before renewing or signing a new waste management contract.

-- Make sure you remove the auto-renewal clause in your contracts to avoid being locked into long-term, unfavorable terms.
+- Make sure you remove the auto-renewal clause in your garbage removal contracts to avoid being locked into long-term, unfavorable terms.

 - Clarify terms, ask questions, and shop around for other waste hauling services.
-This will arm you with information you can use in renegotiations.
+This will arm you with information you can use in renegotiations of your contracts for trash removal.

-Great Forest has helped many businesses reduce their waste costs and secure better waste removal rates by reviewing invoices and contracts, conducting RFPs, and negotiating.
-Understanding the local industry and how waste management costs are calculated and incurred allows Great Forest to secure the most favorable contract terms.
+Great Forest has helped many businesses reduce their waste removal costs and secure better waste removal rates by reviewing waste hauling contracts, conducting RFPs and rebidding waste contracts, and renegotiating terms.
+Understanding the local waste industry and how waste management costs are calculated and incurred has allowed Great Forest to secure favorable contract terms for clients that lower waste management costs.

 3) Right-Size Waste Schedules and Equipment

-Did you know, most businesses are paying to haul a lot of air?
+Lower waste management costs by making sure you are not paying to haul air.
 It has been reported that the average front load dumpster is only 53% full when collected.
 This is inefficient and costly.
-Match your waste removal service to your waste generation levels to optimize your service schedules and prevent unnecessary trips by your hauler, which not only helps to reduce your costs but also reduces GHG emissions.
+By matching your waste removal service to your actual waste generation levels, you can optimize service schedules and prevent unnecessary trips by your waste hauler.
+This not only reduces costs but also helps lower GHG emissions.

 How can you determine if your business is being overserviced and overcharged?

 - A waste audit is essential.
-It will give you the data you need to understand your waste generation volumes and patterns, and to determine if your service and waste equipment needs any right-sizing or seasonal adjustments to account for your busiest periods.
+It provides the data you need to understand your waste generation volumes and patterns, and to determine if your service and waste equipment need right-sizing or seasonal adjustments to account for your busiest periods.

 - In addition, AI-powered smart sensors and waste meters can help you “see” inside your dumpsters, sometimes in real time, to determine fullness levels.
-These tech-enhanced tools, when combined with expert analysis, can supercharge your waste solutions to help you identify and stop service inefficiencies and overcharging by your hauler.
+These tech-enhanced tools, when combined with expert analysis, can supercharge your waste solutions, helping you identify and stop service inefficiencies and overcharging by your hauler.

-CASE STUDY: 175 AI-Powered Waste-Sensors Help Reduce Waste Costs by 14 percent.
+CASE STUDY: 175 AI-Powered Waste-Sensors Help Reduce Waste Management Costs by 14 percent.

-This client came to Great Forest because they felt they were paying too much for waste removal, and that the waste hauler was overservicing their properties.
-Great Forest installed 175 AI-powered waste sensors, and used the verified the data to demand more accountability from the waste hauler to improve service.
+This residential community approached Great Forest for help because they felt they were paying too much for waste removal.
+Great Forest installed 175 AI-powered waste sensors, and used the data to demand more accountability from the waste hauler to improve service.
 The client saw its waste costs decrease by 14 percent.

 4) Verify Your Waste Data